UK's fired defense secretary furiously denies Huawei leak

 Williamson hit back, telling Sky News that the investigation had been a "witch hunt" and claiming he was the victim of a "kangaroo court with a summary execution."

-Allies of Williamson rallied to his support, demanding that May's government publish the evidence against him.
+Allies of Williamson rallied to his support Thursday, demanding that May's government publish the evidence against him.

 "Natural justice requires that the evidence is produced so that his reputation can be salvaged or utterly destroyed," said Conservative lawmaker Desmond Swayne.